 fi

-# build a list of files from the command line args
+# Build a comma-separated list of files

 files=$1

-while [ $# -gt 1 ] ; do
+while [ $# -gt 1 ]; do

 shift